 10a Monster Hunter 3 Ultimate (3DS & WiiU): I am almost certain that this is the game I’ve spent the most time with this year.
 It is just so addictive.
 I plan to do one hunt, the next thing I know it five hours later and I’m ten hunts in.
 There is just so much to do, with monsters to kill and weapons and armor to build.
 Plus, each weapon nearly changes the game completely.
 I am glad I discovered this series and I can’t wait for MH4.

-9 New Super Luigi U (WiiU): The DLC ever?
+9 New Super Luigi U (WiiU): The best DLC ever?
 I’d say so.
 It is basically a full new Mario game built on the framework of the first one.
 This takes the New Super Mario formula and tweaks it enough to be something completely different.
 NSLU is a series of short, challenge stages.
 It is harsh, but satisfying.
 Plus, its great to Luigi in a starring role, with his classic style, all floating and slipping.
 Any other year this would likely have been much higher

 8 Pokemon Y (3DS): I loved most of the changes this made to the Pokemon formula.
 It eases most of the little annoyances in the series.
 Things look better and move faster.
 Plus, X/Y had another good new group of Pokemon.
 Its Pokemon.
 I don’t know what else to say.